NSLS-II-LIX/py4xs/README.md

 slnxs bug fix; moved some functions from h5sol_HT to h5xs

 2019-02:
+uniform creation of data2d from either a filename or a numpy array;
-h5exp for storing experimental configuration (no data) export x-ray scattering chromatogram
+h5exp for storing experimental configuration (no data);
+export x-ray scattering chromatogram

+2019-03:
+add SVD background subtraction to h5sol_HPLC